 There’s an Enchanted Forest with real live reindeer, a Roman Arena, Nazarene Village, donkey rides, and more to explore.

-The Cascais Christmas Market opens at the end of November and closes in early January.
+Both the Cascais Christmas Market and the Cascais Christmas Village are open at the end of November, and close in early January.

-Children under 2 years are free.
-Otherwise, ticket prices vary from children ages 3 and up to teens and adults.
+Otherwise, Cascais Christmas Village admission varies in price from children ages 3 and up to teens and adults.
 Discounted ticket bundles are available for the whole family.

-Purchase tickets online (in Portuguese, at the present time) or in person at the Vila Natal entrance gate in Marechal Carmona Park.
+Purchase your entry tickets in person at the Vila Natal entrance gate in Marechal Carmona Park.

 Cascais is a short drive, or better yet, a quick train ride from Lisbon.